rockerBOO/awesome-neovim/README.md

 - [jose-elias-alvarez/null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [jakewvincent/texmagic.nvim](https://github.com/jakewvincent/texmagic.nvim) - Enhance the lspconfig settings for Texlab by defining any number of custom LaTeX build engines and selecting them with magic comments.
 - [nanotee/nvim-lsp-basics](https://github.com/nanotee/nvim-lsp-basics) - Basic wrappers for LSP features.
+- [weilbith/nvim-code-action-menu](https://github.com/weilbith/nvim-code-action-menu) - A floating pop-up menu for code actions to show code action information and a diff preview.

 ##### LSP Installer